jefferyphein/sam-sync-test/README.md

 `sam-sync-test-upstream`.
 My [personal Makefile](hello_world/Makefile) reflects these values.
 Your own implementation will differ slightly.

 Now we are all set up!
+We should be able to make modifications to the upstream dependencies.

 ## Building